-Various types of metals surround our lives.
-The computer or a mobile phone we are using right now, are manufactured with several kinds of metals ranging from expensive ones to the cheapest one.
-Picturing the world without metals is difficult.
-Some metals are considered far more attractive and valuable than others; gold and silver are the oldest examples of one.
-As they are very expansive, every individual cant affords to buy every jewelry made up of gold and silver.
-Electroplating is used to put a thin layer of gold and silver on the cheaper metal, and the final product is available at affordable cost.
+Almost every other thing surrounding us consists of metals; the amount of metal in some things is less whereas, in some it is high.
+The computers and mobile phones which we use daily are manufactured with different types of metals ranging from expensive to the cheapest ones.
+Picturing the world without metals is a bit difficult.
+Some metals are considered far more attractive and valuable than others; gold and silver are the oldest examples of the same.
+As such metals are very expensive, one might have to think twice before buying them.
+Electroplating is a procedure whereby a thin layer of gold and silver is put on a cheaper metal, and the final product is available at an affordable cost.

-Electroplating is a process in which a coating of metal is added to a conductor with the help of electric current.
-The process used in electroplating is electrodeposition.
+Electroplating is a process in which a coating of metal is added to a conductor with the help of an electric current.
+The process which is used in electroplating is electrodeposition.